cBioCenter/bioblocks-server/README.md

 python test/db_populate.py custom_file.json
 ```

-This will populate the mongo database with that data.
+This will populate the mongo database with that metadata.
 The usage of `pipenv shell` creates a virtualenv shell for more consistent python script usage for this project.

 If you run this command, the default file of `test/db_init.json` will be used: